r4nd0lph-c/mospolytech_api/README.md

 ### Getting sorted dict of students

-Make sure you have the hash salt (written to the file [hash_salt.txt](https://github.com/r4nd0lph-c/mospolytech_api/blob/master/hash_salt.txt) by default)
+Make sure you have the hash salt (written to the file [hash_salt.txt](https://github.com/r4nd0lph-c/mospolytech_api/blob/master/hash_salt.txt) by default).

 ```python
 # all groups